-Rather than weaving links to its past as a textile centre, which endowed it with an exceptional heritage, the former world capital of wool is following its own path to become a "capital" in many other areas: fashion, street art, zero waste, the digital economy and —of course— cycling!
+As well as forging links with its textile past, of which it has preserved an exceptional heritage, the former wool capital of the world, is following a trajectory that is raising it to the rank of capital in many fields: fashion, street art, zero waste, the digital industry and, of course, cycling!
 Welcome to the city that transformed its thousand chimneys and old industrial bastions into fertile ground for creativity, experimentation and innovation.

 Roubaix, a land of cycling… and soft mobility